kiwix/kiwix-js/README.md

 - "ServiceWorker" mode (the default) uses a Service Worker to catch any HTTP request the page may send and reply with content read from the ZIM file.
 It is a generic and clean way of serving content to the browser.
 It works in any recent browser, but not in older ones.
-Service Workers are currently disabled by Mozilla in Firefox extensions, but we use a workaround (an offline-first PWA version) as a substitute within the extension;
+Service Workers are currently disabled by Mozilla in Firefox extensions, and in Chromium extensions active content is severly restricted for security reasons.
+In both cases we offer a functional workaround (an offline-first PWA version) as a substitute within the extension;
+- "ServiceWorkerLocal" mode is a restricted ServiceWorker mode that is available only in Chromium extensions running fully locally.
+Chromium extensions running locally block (by design) a lot of dynamic content such as inline JavaScript and `eval`, which means this mode won't work with a lot of modern dynamic content, and in particular, it won't work with Zimit-based archives.
+This mode is only useful if you cannot access the offline-first PWA, or with some conforming ZIM types issued by Kiwix;
 - "JQuery" mode (deprecated) parses the DOM to find the HTML tags of the dependencies and modifies them to point to content we extract from the ZIM.
-This mode is compatible with any browser, but it cannot run JavaScript inside the ZIM file, so some ZIMs with dynamic content do not work well (if at all).
+This mode is compatible with any browser, but it cannot run JavaScript inside the ZIM file, so ZIMs with dynamic content do not work well (if at all).
+If you open dynamic (including Zimit) archive in this mode (or if you are thrown into the mode due to another incompatibility), then we will do our best to display static content, but much functionality is likely to be broken.
 However, Mediawiki-based content (e.g. Wikipedia) works fine in this mode.

-You can switch between these content injection modes in Configuration, but if your browser supports ServiceWorker mode, you are strongly advised to remain in this mode.
+You can switch between these content injection modes in Configuration, but if your browser supports ServiceWorker mode as an offline-first PWA, you are strongly advised to remain in this mode.

 ### Limitations